gyulanemeth/bluefox.email/docs/projects/automations.md

 description: Learn how to create and manage automations in bluefox.email.
 Explore triggers, nodes, and advanced workflows to send timely, personalized emails based on contact actions like sign-ups or updates.
 faqs:
   - question: "What can I automate with BlueFox Email automations?"
-    answer: "You can automate email workflows triggered by contact events such as a contact being added to a list, a contact property changing, or a contact entering or leaving a segment.
-From there you can chain Send Email, Timer, Audience Filter, Branching, Set Value, Manage Tags, Notify, and Complete nodes to build any multi-step email sequence."
+    answer: "You can automate email workflows triggered by contact events such as a contact being added to a list, a contact property changing, a contact entering or leaving a segment, or a recurring schedule.
+From there you can chain Send Email, Timer, Audience Filter, Branching, Set Value, Manage Tags, Webhook, Notify, and Complete nodes to build any multi-step email sequence."
   - question: "What trigger types are available for automations?"
-    answer: "Automation triggers include: Contact Added (fires when a contact is added to the selected list), Contact Updated (fires when a specific contact property changes from one value to another), Enter Segment (fires when a contact enters a selected segment), and Leave Segment (fires when a contact leaves a selected segment)."
+    answer: "Automation triggers include: Contact Added (fires when a contact is added to the selected list), Contact Updated (fires when a specific contact property changes from one value to another), Enter Segment (fires when a contact enters a selected segment), Leave Segment (fires when a contact leaves a selected segment), and Time Based (fires on a recurring schedule, such as daily, weekdays, weekly, or monthly)."
   - question: "Can I edit an automation while it is running?"
     answer: "Yes, but carefully.
 While an automation is active you can make changes and choose to apply them only to new contacts entering the automation, or to both new and in-progress contacts.
 Applying changes to in-progress contacts immediately affects contacts currently waiting at any node, and removing a node terminates the automation for contacts currently in that node."
   - question: "What is the difference between the Audience Filter node and the Branching node?"